nuagenetworks/nuage-metroae/UPGRADE.md

 ### vsd_health.yml

 This playbook/role is used to gather network and monit information of vsd(s) prior/post upgrade process.
-A report file with network and monit informations is created (filename can be configured inside the vsd_health.yml playbook) inside reports folder.
+A report file with network and monit information is created (filename can be configured inside the vsd_health.yml playbook) inside reports folder.

 ### vsd_decluster.yml